Abhi270303/CrazyKarenge/README.md

 # **MemeCampus.org**

 ## **Overview**
 MemeCampus.org is a decentralized platform empowering users to create, manage, and distribute fungible assets (tokens) for their projects in a user-friendly way.
-Whether you're a creator, developer, or enthusiast, MemeCampus.org simplifies asset creation with a seamless Web3 integration powered by blockchain technology.
+Whether you're a creator, developer, or enthusiast, MemeCampus.org simplifies asset creation with a seamless Web3 integration powered by Base.

 ---